DavidNaumann/MP1/README.md

 * NOT1  =  NOT gate of 1 input

 For normal architecture definitions just append _EQ on the end of the component/entity name

+For types:
+_E appended at the end is a gate that is made using its equation _C appended at the end is a gate of components
+_SC appended at the end is a gate of itself with smaller inputs (self components (i.e NAND5 would be made of NAND2))

 #### Testbench Cases